Wright Model A

-The 1909 Military Flyer was a one-of-a-kind Model A built by the Wright Brothers.
-With wings shortened two feet, higher skid undercarriage and the same engine salvaged from the 1908 Wright Military Flyer wrecked at Fort Myer, it differed from the standard Wright A in size and had a faster speed.
+The 1909 Military Flyer was a one-of-a-kind Model A. With wings shortened two feet, higher skid undercarriage and the same engine salvaged from the 1908 Wright Military Flyer wrecked at Fort Myer, it differed from the standard Wright A in size and was faster.
 The aircraft was demonstrated at Fort Myer, Virginia, beginning June 28, 1909 for the Aeronautical Division of the U.S. Army Signal Corps, which offered a contract of $25,000 ($ in 2022 dollars) for an aircraft capable of flying at 40 mph, with two people on board, and a distance of 125 mi.
 After rigorous trials the Signal Corps accepted the airplane as "Signal Corps (S.C.)
 No. 1", August 2, 1909, and paid the brothers $30,000 ($ in 2022 US dollars).

+Engineering design and innovation

+The Wright Model A represented a major step in the development of systematic engineering.
+The brothers studied prior aeronautical work and experimented with their own models.
+To test wing designs, they built a small wind tunnel, one of the earliest such devices, which gave them pioneering insight into lift, drag, and thrust.
+The Wrights differed from their contemporaries, who repeatedly attempted full scale flights before validating their designs.

+The Wrights introduced an innovative control system which consisted of separate pitch, roll, and yaw control surfaces.
+The Model A's combination of wing warping for roll control, forward elevator for pitch control, and rear rudder for yaw control enabled stable controlled flight.

+Modern study of the Wright Flyer III, which was a prototype for the Model A, illustrates the Wrights' data-driven methodology.
+Researchers examined the handling challenges of the Flyer III in 1904-1905.
+These studies showed that changes the Wrights made to wing camber, rudder linkage, and center of gravity significantly improved controllability.
+The Model A was not a random design, but rather, was a product created through experimentation, based on aerodynamic principles.
+It represents the Wrights' transition from inventors to engineers.

 Designation

-The aircraft were not referred to as 'Model A' by the Wrights, but the term was likely created by the U. S. Army after purchasing a Flyer of 1909 and purchasing later Model B's.
+The aircraft were not referred to as 'Model A' by the Wrights, but the term was likely created by the U.S. Army after purchasing a Flyer of 1909 and purchasing later Model B's.
 At different times prior to 1909 the aircraft were called the following: 'Wilbur Wright machine', 'Wright 1905 Flyer', and by later surviving Wright pilots and personnel 'twin-propellered Wright with head' ('the head' referring to the front elevator).
 As more Wright models were built after 1910 their natural designations became B, C, D etc. to differentiate one model from the other.
 Later aviation historians and biographers continued with 'Model A' in providing a chronological timeline for each of the different model of Wright aircraft.